 Apps are a great way to truly create some loyal followers.
 If you think about it, apps are present every time your customer opens their phone.
 The key to really exploiting the full potential of apps is to couple them with offline marketing efforts.
 If your business ever attends conferences or other live events, apps provide a great way to engage your customers.
 It works both ways.

 For one, if you are advertising a live event, you notify your customers that have your app the details of the event.
-Conversely, if you are at a live event, you can always invite attendees to download your app to create a potential loyal follower.
+Conversely, if you are at a live event, you can always invite attendees to download your app to create a potentially loyal follower.
+For example, if your app is in the health niche, you can stop everybody that’s visiting your stand and ask them to signup in exchange for branded stainless steel water bottles.

 At this point, you might be asking, how much does it cost to create an app?
 They might not be as out of tune with your budget as you might think.
 The key is to look for app developers that are talented and have a solid track record.